Archives

 Client: Specialfastigheter

-Area: 35 000 square meters
+Area: 35 000 sqm

-Project Duration: 2020 – ongoing
+Project duration: 2020 – ongoing

 Collaborators: PEAB

-Sustainability Certification: Miljöbyggnad Guld
+Sustainability certification: Miljöbyggnad Guld

 Set amidst the blue-tinged heights of Höga Kusten, the National Archives in Härnösand draws its identity from the surrounding landscape of pine forests, red granite, and wood.
 This new landmark is not just a repository of records but a bastion of democracy and a celebration of cultural heritage.